softworkz/embyuserwiki/Cinema-Mode.md

 Here are some examples:

-* Video has h264 video, intro file is named "h264.mp4"
+* A movie has h264 video, intro file is named "h264.mp4"
-* Video has ac3 audio, intro file is named "ac3.mkv"
+* A movie has ac3 audio, intro file is named "ac3.mkv"
-* Video has DTS-HD MA audio profile, intro file is named "dts-hd ma.avi"
+* A movie has DTS-HD MA audio profile, intro file is named "dts-hd ma.avi"
-* You've added a tag to the video called "waffle", intro file is named "waffle.mpg".
+* You've added a tag to a movie called "waffle", intro file is named "waffle.mpg".

 **Tip**: To review the media information for one of your videos, visit the detail screen in the web interface.